kvenkatamanasa/Payment-Failure-Recovery-Agent/README.md

 Recovery Rate:        60%
 ```

-The displayed values depend on the simulated transactions created in the application.
+The actual values depend on the simulated transactions created in the application.

 ---

 # 🔍 AI Audit Trail

-The AI Audit Trail records the recovery decision-making process.
+The **AI Audit Trail** records the decision-making information associated with each recovery attempt.

-It stores information such as:
+The audit information includes:

 ```text
 Payment